crytic/not-so-smart-contracts/tx_origin_authorisation_misuse/README.md

 # tx.origin misuse
 A `Victim` contract identifies caller by `tx.origin` instead of `msg.sender`.
-That may allow some external malicious smart contract to act on behalf of origin user and attack Victim contract
+This may allow an external malicious contract to act on behalf of origin user and attack the `Victim` contract.

 ## Attack Scenario